 Vacuum insulated switchgear uses vacuum interrupters for circuit breaking.
 It is commonly used in medium to high voltage applications.
 Some advantages of vacuum insulated switchgear include its high dielectric strength, reliability, low maintenance, and compact design.

-Components of Switchgear
+Key Components of Electrical Switchgear Systems

 Switchgear is constructed with diverse interconnecting components that vary depending on the specific application.
 Below are the main components involved in the switchgear system.